michaelszymczak/jekyll-sandbox/app/_posts/2014-08-25-testing-business-rules.md

 {% endhighlight %}

 <p class="dialogue">
-- I’ll give you some example <MONTHS>, <DAYS> values and ask you how many <GBP> should I expect in each case, OK?
+- I’ll give you some example &lt;MONTHS&gt;, &lt;DAYS&gt; values and ask you how many &lt;GBP&gt; should I expect in each case, OK?
 First, if I cancel the deposit after 0 MONTHS and 0 DAYS, I’ll have the very same amount, that is 100 pounds, am I right?<br/>
 - Not quite.
 Indeed, we do not charge our clients for premature cancellation, but for some reasons, we need to freeze the money for at least a week.<br/>
 - OK.
 But you can cancel it after the first week and you aren’t extra charged?<br/>
 - That’s right.<br/>